-How long you must wait for your final paycheck depends on whether your employer terminated your position or you voluntarily quit.
+How long you must wait for your final paycheck in California depends on whether your employer terminated your position or you voluntarily quit.

-If My Employer Terminated My Position
+What If My Employer Terminated My Position?

 If you were terminated in California, your employer is obligated to pay you immediately upon termination.

-If I Quit
+What If I Quit My Job?

 Different requirements exist if you fail to provide notice of leaving your job.
 In this case, your employer must pay within the next 72 hours.

 Unused sick pay is not guaranteed in your last paycheck.
 It’s important to check your employment agreement or review company policy to determine entitlement to these proceeds.

-For example, your former employer may not require you to sign a nondisclosure agreement before providing you your final paycheck.
+For example, your former employer may not require you to sign a nondisclosure agreement before providing you your last paycheck.

 Perhaps your employment agreement provides that you are not entitled to take vacation time until you have been employed for a year.

 If you ask your employer to mail you your final paycheck, they must comply.
 They may not require you to pick up your paycheck in person.

-Penalties for Late Paychecks
+What Are the Penalties for Late Paychecks in California?

 Subject to the above conditions regarding termination and quitting, California labor laws provide that employers must not make you wait for a paycheck.

 The daily rate of pay is typically calculated by adding base wages, commissions, bonuses, and vacation pay that the employee earns in a year, dividing that sum by 52 weeks, and dividing that by 5 days.

 After thirty days, the penalty ceases.
-At that point, if your former employer still doesn’t provide payment, you should consider bringing a lawsuit against the employer for unpaid wages.
+At that point, if your former employer still doesn’t provide your final paycheck, you should consider bringing a lawsuit against the employer for unpaid wages.

-If you’ve recently quit or been laid off from your job and received your paycheck late or have not received your paycheck under California laws, contact us at Workplace Rights Law Group.
+If you’ve recently quit or been laid off from your job and received your paycheck late or have not received your paycheck under California laws, contact us online or call (818) 844-5200.

 Every one of our clients receives individual attention because we understand that the facts of your case are unique.

 We never compromise our standards or values.
-Our team possesses nearly 75 years of collective legal experience.
+Our team possesses over 75 years of collective legal experience.